 I looked back at the battered wreck of our aeroplane.
 The giant 747 lay at the end of its makeshift landing strip, like a fallen dragon; its last breaths forming plumes of smoke, which rose into the cloudless sky, even after defeat.
 A tell-tale passage of crushed and broken trees led away towards the distant mountains, signalling the direction where just minutes ago we had tumbled from the sky and sliced a path through the tall trees.

-Around me people clung to one another, trudging slowly through the dense snow.
-The captain had insisted we were within a day’s walk of a weather station, and that once there we would be rescued and flown to our actual holiday spot.
+Around me the shocked and fragile passengers clung to one another, trudging slowly through the dense snow.
+The captain had insisted we were within a day’s walk of a weather station, and that with not a single working radio this was our best option.
+Where were we that no phone had any coverage either?
+He was adamant that once there we would be rescued and flown to our actual holiday spot.